fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 There are simple rules on how to lose weight:

-• It’s easier to succeed if you’re part of a group, so get some support!
+• It’s easier to succeed if you’re part of a group, so get support.

-• Missing meals weakens digestion, and your diet should strengthen your digestion, not weaken it (see Energy)
+• Missing meals weakens digestion, and the diet needs to strengthen digestion, not weaken it (see Energy)

-• Avoid sugar (think of it as poison) as it gives people a quick “burst” and a very long “down”
+• Avoid sugar as much as possible, as it gives a short “up” and a very long “down”.

-• Changing food types and portion sizes alter energy levels and the palette in a surprisingly short time.
-Listen to your body and how it reacts to food, definitely eat more whole foods and vegetables and try cooking a bit more
+• Changing food types and portion sizes alter energy levels and the palette in surprisingly short times, and noticing this is rewarding.

 References